 Driving while under the influence of drugs or alcohol is incredibly dangerous.
 Make a plan to get home safely and always drive sober.

 Over the past five years in Maryland, nearly 800 people have been killed in crashes involving an impaired driver.
 In fact, deaths resulting from impaired driving crashes amount to about a third of all roadway fatalities.
 Fortunately, there are many ways to prevent these tragedies from occurring, including rideshare services, taxis, designating a sober driver, or using public transportation.

-The average number of fatalities resulting from impaired driving.
+The average number of fatalities resulting from impaired (alcohol and/or drugs) driving.

 Alcohol, illegal drugs, and even prescription medication can have drastic effects on your ability to drive.

-The average number of injuries resulting from impaired driving.
+The average number of injuries resulting from impaired (alcohol and/or drugs) driving.

 Be the MAKE A PLAN Driver and never let a friend or family member drive if they have been using alcohol or drugs.